Tips For Buying Car Insurance For Your Teen Driver

 You should let the insurance company know that your kid has passed driver’s ed, as there are discounts for that.

 If your teen is already away at college, check if there is a deal offered.
 Often, if your teenager is over 50 miles away and won’t be driving the family car regularly, they can be covered at a cheaper rate.

 You can structure your insurance in a way that is suitable for your circumstances.
 For example, a higher deductible means a lower price premium.

-I recommend you to go for higher coverage so that you don’t get stuck with any extra payouts from your personal assets.
+I recommend you go for higher coverage so that you don’t get stuck with any extra payouts from your personal assets.

-It would be best if you looked for 50/100, or possibly 50/300, to cover any higher payouts.
+It would be best if you looking for 50/100, or possibly 50/300, to cover any higher payouts.
 If you have questions about this, please DM me, and I am happy to discuss how this works and how to make sure your personal assets are not at risk.